AhmadShalein/reading-notes/read005.md

-# Read005: Images, Color, Text:
+# Read005: HTML Images; CSS Color & Text:

 - <img> element is used to add an image to your page.
 It must contain these three attributes: src, alt, title.